When you select a model from the Model tab, you will see a grid view of thumbnails. This default view is called the Gallery view.

 - Finding and fixing labeling mistakes.

-- Identifying high value data to label in priority (active learning).
+- Identifying high-value data to label in priority (active learning).

-In the detailed view, labels are green with solid lines and predictions are red with dashed lines.
 You can zoom in on the data with the mouse wheel.

 Updated 3 months ago